10 Hardest Minerals In The World | On Mohs Scale

 In simple words, diamene can temporarily become stiffer and harder than diamond when compressed with enough force.
 It won’t be surprising to see this material in armor and protective clothing due to its flexibility and lightweight.

 Interestingly, the research also concluded that adding more than two layers of graphene doesn’t make the material harder.
-Instead, it could have a reverse effect.
+Instead, it might have the opposite effect, potentially reducing its hardness.

-In recent years, Wurtzite Boron Nitride (w-BN) has attracted much attention, from both industrial and academic fields, due to its superior properties and various potential applications.
-In simple terms, it is a wurtzite form of the boron nitride in which nitrogen and boron atoms crystallize in six member ring formation.
+In recent years, Wurtzite Boron Nitride (w-BN) has attracted much attention (from both industrial and academic fields) due to its superior properties and various potential applications.
+It is a wurtzite form of the boron nitride in which nitrogen and boron atoms crystallize in a six-member ring formation.

 Boron Nitride can be in amorphous (non-crystalline), hexagonal (similar to graphite), cubic (similar to diamond, but slightly weaker), and wurtzite form.

-According to a study, wurtzite boron nitride is able to withstand 18 percent more stress than diamond.
+According to a study, wurtzite boron nitride can withstand 18 percent more stress than diamond.
 Wurtzite Boron also remains more stable in higher temperatures than the diamond, making it a better option for use in cutting and drilling tools.

 In addition to extreme hardness, w-BN has high thermal conductivity and high thermal expansion.
 Due to excellent thermal and chemical stability, boron nitride ceramics are used in high-temperature equipment and metal casting.